Taluu/challenge-jwt/README.md

 This is the technical challenge for backend engineering candidates.

-The it consists in implementing a small gRPC microservice in Go.
+It consists in implementing a small gRPC microservice in Go.

 ## Disclaimer